-SEO brings traffic to your website, but it’s hard to target that traffic.
-You must rely on the quality of the Google algorithm as well as the accuracy of your keyword selection, i.e. targeting keywords that have buying intent rather than informational intent.
+PPC offers incredible targeting options.
+SEO brings traffic to your website, but it’s hard to target the audience you get with that traffic.
+You must rely on the quality of the Google algorithm as well as the accuracy of your keyword selection, i.e. targeting keywords that have purchase intent rather than informational intent.

 This is because there are detailed audience targeting options you can set on all your PPC campaigns.
-This helps improve your return on investment even further as spend is not wasted on clicks that do not have the potential to generate a sale.
+This helps improve your return on investment even further as the advertising spend is not wasted on clicks that do not have the potential to generate sales.

-This is because of buyer intent.
-A website user searching for “shoes” is probably either looking for generic information or is at the very early stages of the buying journey.
+This is because of purchase intent.
+An internet user searching for “shoes” is probably either looking for generic information or is at the very early stages of the buying journey.
 Compare this, however, to a user who searches for “Jimmy Choo shoes red”.
-This person is likely to be much closer to making a purchasing decision, i.e. they know the brand and colour of shoe that interests them.
+This person is likely to be much closer to making a purchase decision, i.e. they know the brand and colour of shoe that interests them.

-If you are a retailer that sells red Jimmy Choo shoes, it is much more beneficial that you get 10 clicks and five sales for the keyword “Jimmy Choo shoes red” than 50 clicks and no sales for the keyword “Shoes”.
+If you are a retailer that sells red Jimmy Choo shoes, it is much more beneficial for you to get 10 clicks and five sales for the keyword “Jimmy Choo shoes red” than 50 clicks and no sales for the keyword “Shoes”, for example.

-The keyword “Jimmy Choo shoes red” is known as a long-tail keyword.
-They are much easier to target using PPC than SEO.
+The keyword “Jimmy Choo shoes red” is known as a long-tail keyword in this case.
+They are much easier to target using PPC.